-Maximum Coverage by Safety Zone Maximum Population Density Structures Land Use Area I Residential with a 2 1/2 acre minimum lot size, but only at distances more than one mile from runway threshold.
-Not Applicable The following uses are permitted: agriculture and open space.
-No high-risk land uses including: hazardous material facilities; institutional uses; places of assembly; critical facilities; and residential uses within one mile of the runway threshold.
-Discretionary review is required: commercial; industrial; and residential uses larger than 2 1⁄2 acre minimum lot size Area II Residential with a 2 1⁄2 acre minimum lot size.
-Not Applicable The following uses are permitted: industrial, agriculture and residential uses with 2 1⁄2 acre or greater lot sizes.
+Maximum Coverage by Safety Zone Maximum Population Density Structures Land Use Area I Residential with a 2 1/2 acre- minimum lot size, but only at- distances more than one mile from runway threshold.
+Residential with a 2 1/2 acre- Not Applicable The following uses are permitted: agriculture and open minimum lot size, but only at space. distances more than one mile from No high risk land uses including: hazardous material runway threshold. facilities; institutional uses; places of assembly; critical- facilities; and residential uses within one mile of the runway threshold.
+Discretionary review is required: commercial; industrial and residential uses larger than 2 1/2 acre minimum lot- size Residential with a 2 1/2 acre- Not Applicable The following uses are permitted: industrial, agriculture minimum lot size. and residential uses with 2 1/2 acre or greater lot sizes.
 Discretionary review is required: commercial uses.
 No public or private schools.
 No institutional uses.
 No places of assembly.
-No hazardous material facilities Transition Area 3 20 dwelling units/acre Not Applicable The following uses are permitted: commercial; industrial; manufacturing; and agricultural uses.
-Discretionary review is required: residential dwelling units/multiple family dwelling units; institutional uses; places of assembly; public and private schools; and hazardous material facilities or activities involving hazardous materials.
-All structures shall be limited to 35 feet in height, or two stories, whichever is less.
+No hazardous material facilities Transition- 20 dwelling units/acre Not Applicable The following uses are permitted: commercial; industria Area U manufacturing; and agricultural uses.

+Area III Not Applicable Net Applicable Discretionary review is required: residential dwelling- units/multiple family dwelling units; institutional uses; places of assembly; public and private schools; and- hazardous material facilities or activities involving- hazardous materials.
+All structures shall be limited to 35 feet in height, or two- stories, whichever is less.
 Area III Not Applicable Not Applicable A wide range of uses is permitted.
-Discretionary uses include: structures over 35 feet or two stories whichever is greater; institutional uses; places of assembly; hazardous materials; public and private schools
+Discretionary uses include: structures over 35 feet or two- stories whichever is greater; institutional uses; places of assembly; hazardous materials; public and private- schools 1 The follow ing uses shall be prohibited in all airport sa fety zones:

-- The following uses shall be prohibited in all airport safety zones: - a.
-Any use which would direct a steady light or flashing light of red, white, green, or amber colors associated with airport operations toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at an airport, other than an FAA-approved navigational signal light or visual approach slope indicator. - b.
-Any use which would cause sunlight to be reflected towards an aircraft engaged in an initial straight climb following takeoff or towards an aircraft engaged in a straight final approach towards a landing at an airport. - c.
+- a.
+Any use which would direct a steady light or flashing light of red, white, green, or amber colors associated with airport operations toward an aircraft engaged in an initial straight climb following takeoff or toward an aircraft engaged in a straight final approach toward a landing at an airport, other than an FAA approved navigational signal light or visual approach slope indicator. - b.
+Any use which would cause sunlight to be reflected towards an aircraft engaged in an initial straight climb following takeoff or towards an aircraft engaged in a straight final approach towards a landing at an aircraft. - c.
 Any use which would generate smoke or water vapor or which would attract large concentrations of birds, or which may otherwise affect safe air navigation within the area. - d.
-Any use which would generate electrical interference that may be detrimental to the operation of aircraft and /or aircraft instrumentation. - 2 Avigation easements shall be secured through dedication for all land uses permitted in any safety zones. - The Transition Area is located between Area II and Area III.
+Any use which would generate electrical interference that may be detrimental to the operation of aircraft and /or aircraft instrumentation. - 2 Avigation casements shall be secured through dedication for all land uses permitted in any safety zones. - 3 The Transition Area is located between Area II and Area III.
 It is 330 feet inside the Area II boundary and 660 feet outside the Area II boundary.
 If 50% or more of the project site is in the Transition Area, it is considered part of the Transition Area.
-The Transition Area does not extend beyond the outer boundary of Area III or extend into Area I.
+The Transition Area does not extend beyond the outer boundary of Area III or extend into Area I...